hattorihan/gruvbox-monokai-gedit/README.md

 # gruvbox-monokai-gedit
-Combination of Gruvbox and Monokai theme for gEdit
+Combination of Gruvbox and Monokai theme for gedit
 ![Screenshot](screenshot.png)